Path-connectivity of the set of uniquely ergodic and cobounded foliations: Introduction

 These sets have been intensely studied from a dynamical point of view, owing to their importance in Teichm\"uller theory.
 As a starting point, by a theorem of Masur \cite{Masur-Criterion}, any cobounded foliation is uniquely ergodic, and we therefore have Both $\Cob(S)$ and $\UE(S)$ are dense in $\PMF(S)$ (but the same is also true for their complements).
 Masur and Veech \cite{Masur-Criterion, VeechFullMeasure} show that $\UE(S)$ has full measure in $\PMF(S)$.
 In contrast, the set $\Cob(S)$ has measure zero.

-It is known that there are embedded circles in $\Cob(S)$ \cite{LS-thick}, but Masur and Smillie \cite{MasurSmillie} have shown that the complement $\PMF(S)\setminus\UE(S)$ has Hausdorff dimension stictly bigger than $\dim\PMF(S)-1$, and hence one cannot expect to locally deform paths in order to avoid $\PMF(S)\setminus\UE(S)$.
+It is known that there are many embedded circles in $\Cob(S)$ \cite{LS-thick}.
+On the other hand, Masur and Smillie \cite{MasurSmillie} have shown that the complement $\PMF(S)\setminus\UE(S)$ has Hausdorff dimension stictly bigger than $\dim\PMF(S)-1$, and hence one cannot expect to naively locally deform paths in order to avoid $\PMF(S)\setminus\UE(S)$ by general position arguments.

-Our main result shows that paths are nevertheless abundant in $\Cob(S)$ and $\UE(S)$: \begin{thm} Let $S$ be a closed surface of genus at least $5$, or a surface of genus at least $2$ with at least $3$ punctures.
-Then the subsets $\UE(S), \Cob(S)$ are path-connected, and locally path-connected. \end{thm} In fact, the proof shows something slightly stronger: any two points in $\UE(S)$ can be joined by a continuous path which is contained in $\Cob(S)$ except possibly at its endpoints.
+Our main result shows that paths are nevertheless abundant in $\Cob(S)$ and $\UE(S)$: \begin{thm} Let $S$ be a closed surface of genus at least $5$, or a surface of genus at least $2$ with at least $1$ puncture.
+Then the subsets $\UE(S), \Cob(S)$ are path-connected, and locally path-connected.
+Moreover for any finite set $F$ we have that $\UE(S)\setminus F$, and $ \Cob(S) \setminus F$ are path connected. \end{thm} In fact, the proof shows something slightly stronger: any two points in $\UE(S)$ can be joined by a continuous path which is contained in $\Cob(S)$ except possibly at its endpoints.

-Our result can also be used to show that through any finite number of points in $\UE$ or $\Cob$ there is an embedded circle in $\UE$ or $\Cob$\footnote{To ensure that the circle is embedded, one has to use the proof of Theorem~\ref{thm:main-intro} rather than just the statement.
-We omit details, as the claim is not central to our discussion.}.
+Our result can also be used to show that through any finite number of points in $\UE$ or $\Cob$ there is an embedded circle in $\UE$ or $\Cob$.
+To ensure that the circle is embedded, one has to use the proof of Theorem~\ref{thm:main-intro} rather than just the statement.
+We omit details, as the claim is not central to our discussion.